winglang/wing/README.md

 | `bool` | represents true or false                  |

 User defined explicit "any" is supported iff declared by the user.
-Implicit "any" resolved by the compiler is a compile error.
+Almost all types can be implicitly resolved by the compiler except for "any".
+"any" must be explicitly declared and annotated.

 > ```TS
 > // Wing Code: